eslint/eslint/docs/src/user-guide/command-line-interface.md

 npx eslint . --ext .js,.ts
 ```

-**Note:** `--ext` is only used when the arguments are directories.
-If you use glob patterns or file names, then `--ext` is ignored.

-For example, `npx eslint lib/* --ext .js` matches all files within the `lib/` directory, regardless of extension.

 #### `--global`

-This option defines global variables so that they are not  flagged as undefined by the `no-undef` rule.
+This option defines global variables so that they are not  flagged as undefined by the [`no-undef`](../rules/no-undef) rule.

+* **Argument Type**: String.
+Name of global variable.
 Any specified global variables are assumed to be read-only by default, but appending `:true` to a variable's name ensures that `no-undef` also allows writes.
-To specify multiple global variables, separate them using commas, or use the option multiple times.
+* **Multiple Arguments**: Yes

 ##### `--global` example